 Septic arthritis typically causes extreme discomfort and difficulty using the affected joint.
-Signs and symptoms may include:
+The joint may be swollen, red and warm, and you might have a fever.

 When to see a doctor

 Septic arthritis may develop when an infection elsewhere in your body, such as an upper respiratory tract infection or urinary tract infection, spreads through your bloodstream to a joint.
-Less commonly, a puncture wound, drug injection or surgery near a joint may allow bacteria into the joint space.
+Less commonly, a puncture wound, drug injection or surgery in or near a joint may give the germs a pathway into the joint space.

 Risk factors for septic arthritis include: